macuriels/portfolio/content/project/social-media-insights-healthcare/index.md

 ## Digital Tribes

-Using maps as an analogy, a sociogram can show us the regions (digital tribes), the degree of connectivity between regions, and the steps needed to reach from one point to another (in network analysis, this would correspond to quantitative indicators such as centrality).
+Using maps as an analogy, a sociogram can show us the regions (digital tribes) and aspects such as the steps needed to reach from one point to another (in network analysis, this would correspond to quantitative metrics such as centrality).

-But same as with a map, this does not tell us the qualities of a region - and if it's an uncharted map, not even the names of the regions are provided.
-That's where digital ethnography comes in.
+But same as with a map, this does not tell us the qualities of a region - and sometimes not even names of the regions are provided, especially if it is an uncharted territory.
+In describing a map's regions is where digital ethnography comes in.

 After diving deep into the sociogram - i.e., analyzing hundreds or thousands of social media profiles - we can get a better understanding of each digital tribe.